madisonylee/J124-Final/README.md

 ### Madison Lee
 ## Story Introduction

 In more recent decades, fertility rates have been a rather overlooked but important issue.
 There has been over a 50% world-wide decline in fertility rates over the last 70 years.
 To provide some context, fertility rates refers to the average number of children a women births in the time of their reproductive years; in order to mantain a relatively stable population in any given area, an average fertility rate of around 2.1 is required.
-As the imapcts of fertility rates are not linear, nor do they have the same effects on different countries, this story aims to highlight and explore which countries have been and which countries are currently the most vulnerable to this growing issue.
 ## Data Analysis Process
 - Downloaded the Fertility rates data table, through the Full Indicator Data, as a csv. file.
 Then, I uploaded the csv. file into a new Google Sheets document.
 ## Data Analysis